Beware of Selling Your Principal Residence

-For 2016 onwards when an taxpayer sells their principal residence they are required to report the disposition on their tax return.
-For many taxpayers, there will be no tax (as the case in the past), however failure to report the disposition on the taxpayer’s tax return will now result in heavy penalties and interest.
+For 2016 onwards when a taxpayer sells their principal residence they are required to report the disposition on their tax return.
+For many taxpayers, there will be no tax (as the case in the past), however, failure to report the disposition on the taxpayer’s tax return will now result in heavy penalties and interest.

-The principal residence designation form, required to be filed with the taxpayer’s tax return (the form required to be filed to make the sale of the taxpayer’s principal residence tax free), is an information return.
-Per the Income Tax Act, the late filing of an information return results in a penalty of the lessor amounts of:
+The principal residence designation form, required to be filed with the taxpayer’s tax return (the form required to be filed to make the sale of the taxpayer’s principal residence tax-free), is an information return.
+Per the Income Tax Act, the late filing of an information return results in a penalty of the lesser amounts of:

-The penalty can be a quite substantial, especially since the disposition of the taxpayer’s principal residence is usually tax free.
+The penalty can be quite substantial, especially since the disposition of the taxpayer’s principal residence is usually tax-free.
 Due care is needed to file the principal residence designation form on time and completed to CRA’s satisfaction.